k-state-id3a/mixed-models-fall25/content/1-intro.md

 - How many levels does the factor have, vs. how many did we observe?
 - BLUEs versus BLUPs.

-Read more in in Gelman (2005, page 20).
-"Analysis of variance—why it is more important than ever". [[link](https://projecteuclid.org/journals/annals-of-statistics/volume-33/issue-1/Analysis-of-variancewhy-it-is-more-important-than-ever/10.1214/009053604000001048.full)], and [Gelman and Hill (2006), page 245](https://sites.stat.columbia.edu/gelman/arm/)
+Read more in in Gelman (2005, page 20), "Analysis of variance—why it is more important than ever" [[link](https://projecteuclid.org/journals/annals-of-statistics/volume-33/issue-1/Analysis-of-variancewhy-it-is-more-important-than-ever/10.1214/009053604000001048.full)], and [Gelman and Hill (2006), page 245](https://sites.stat.columbia.edu/gelman/arm/).

 **Group discussion:** what determines if an effect should be random of fixed?